shensilv/ADphenotype/extract_AD_RAP.md

 dataset = dxdata.load_dataset(id=dispensed_dataset_id)
 ```

 We can see the entities in UKB by running `dataset.entities`.
 UK BioBank has the following entity tables, which are all linked to one another.
 The main entity in UKB is participant, and this corresponds to most of the phenotype fields in UKB.
-Other entities include linked healthcare records etc. To see the UKB entities, go to file
+Other entities include linked healthcare records etc. To see the UKB entities, go to [this file](UKB_entities.txt).

 ## 4 - Load cohort and select fields